maxpopper/Music_Map_Dashboard/README.md

 [Website](...)

 ## Description
-The aim of this project is to showcase the global popularity of international music, transcending borders and continents like never before.
-Our objective is to spotlight some of the biggest artists from five different regions and provide context for their popularity.
+This project aims to showcase the global popularity of international music, transcending borders and continents like never before.
+We aim to spotlight some of the biggest artists from five different regions and provide context for their popularity.

-### <strong> 5 Regions World wide Map Example: </center> </strong>
+### <strong> 5 Regions Worldwide Map Example: </center> </strong>
 > Regions:
 - US/Canada
 - Latin America